 The Center for Native American Youth, founded by former US Senator Byron Dorgan, is a national

 policy advocacy organization based in DC.
-We believe all Native American youth should lead full and healthy
+We believe all Native American youth should strong full and healthy

 improve the health, safety, and overall well-being of Native American youth through communication, policy